cblankenback/study.group.finder/README.md

 ## About The Project
 Study Group Finder is a web application designed to help students find and join study groups for their courses.
 This tool aims to facilitate collaborative learning and make it easier for students to connect with peers in their educational institutions.

 ## Install on own machine
-For detailed instructions on how to use the install and run application, please refer to our [help guide](study.group.finder/HELP.md).
+For detailed instructions on how to use and install and run application, please refer to the [help guide](study.group.finder/HELP.md).

 ## Website
 You can access the Study Group Finder at [cblankenback.tech](http://cblankenback.tech).